deepak-tiwari-dt/foodie-light-client/README.md

 #### STEPS TO SETUP CLIENT:

-> Copy commands from below one by one and execute in terminal
+> Copy commands from below one by one and execute in terminal to run it locally

 ```bash
 git clone https://github.com/deepak-tiwari-dt/foodie-light-client.git